-Plug-ins > Other > Split Bar has been updated.
-It now allows you to choose what kind of barline should be used at the point at which the bar is split (by default, invisible).
+- Plug-ins Other Split Bar has been updated.
+It now allows you to choose what kind of barline should be used at the point at which the bar is split (by default, invisible). - New Plug-ins Other Merge Bars plug-in, which acts as a counterpart to Split Bar.